 Beating inflation means earning higher returns from an investment than the inflation rate in the economy.
 If the rise in price levels is more than the returns you are getting, your returns will get nullified.

 Let’s take a small example.

-Say you invested Rs 100 in an investment which returned 4% in the next year.
-The value of your investment becomes Rs 104.
+Say you invested Rs 100 in an investment that returned 4% in the next year.
+So the value of your investment becomes Rs 104.
 On the other hand, let’s assume that the inflation rate in the economy is 5.5%.
 So your investment return is less than the inflation rate, nullifying your earned returns.

 Due to various reasons, the purchasing power of money decreases significantly every year.
 As a result, the price of commodities increases every day.
 This economic phenomenon is called inflation.